Make your own Delft tiles with AI.

 Alongside the classic blue and white, the Dutch also used manganese to create richly purple tiles, emerging in the late 17th century and that represent a distinctive phase in Delftware production.
 These tiles, characterized by their rich, deep purple hues derived from manganese oxide, showcase intricate designs that blend Dutch artistic traditions with diverse foreign influences.

-Similar stylistically to the web and fleur-de-lys styles, this is a minimal and traditional style, with a vine leaf (called wingerdblad in Dutch) in each corner.
+Similar stylistically to our fleur-de-lys style, this is a minimal and traditional style, with a vine leaf (called wingerdblad in Dutch) in each corner.

 I don't think I've seen my husband so excited as when he opened the tiles today!
 They are truly amazing.
 The quality, the slight bumpiness, and of course the translation of our silly prompts.
 All astounding.